nutriverse/mwana/README.md

 quality checks are mainly convenience wrappers to functions in the [`nipnTK`](https://nutriverse.io/nipnTK) package.

+The term ***mwana*** means child in *Elómwè*, a local language spoken in the central-northern regions of Mozambique where the author hails from.
+It also has a similar meaning across other Bantu languages, such as *Swahili*, spoken in many parts of Africa.

 ## Motivation

 `mwana` was borne out of the author’s own experience of having to work